First Aid for the General Public

 Prerequisites:

-- Minimum 13 years of age and Bronze Star certification (need not to be current) or to demonstrate the following abilities
+- Minimum 13 years of age or Bronze Star certification (need not to be current)

 - Self-rescue: ice, swamped or capsized boat